GCSchmidt/sudoku-solver-project/README.md

 ## Future Plans

-1. Develop a method to solve sudoku quizes from screenshots.
+1. Develop a method to solve Sudoku quizes from screenshots.
-2. Solve quized of 'evil' difficulty.
+2. Solve quizzes of 'evil' difficulty.